abdalmoniem/TheLifeOfDino/README.md

 ## How does it work:
-We have 3 different inputs read from the pixels of the screen:
+We have 3 different inputs to be read from the pixels of the screen:

-1. Distance from the next cactus
+1. Distance to the next cactus
 2. Length of the next cactus
-3. Speed of the current cactus
+3. Speed of the incomming cactus

-We have also, one output with 3 possible states:
+We also have, one output with 3 possible states:

 1. output < 0.45: Press DOWN key
 2. output > 0.55: Press UP key
-2. default: Release both keys
+3. default: Release both keys

 ## Genetic Algorithm:
 Each Generation consists of 12 neural networks (Genomes).